gumelarid/Simple-Todo-List/README.md

-## Simple-Todo-List
+## Simple Todo List

-A simple todo list app built in HTML, CSS and JavaScript.
+A simple todo list web app built in HTML, CSS and JavaScript.